akihirao/Traja_GRASDi/README.md

 ## Reference genome and the sequencing data
-Primary assembly of <i>Trachurus japonicus</i> genome (agi ver.2) was developed by Dr. Atsushi Fujiwara (Fisheries Research Agency, Japan).
-The raw sequencing data analyzed were deposited into the DNA Data Bank of Japan Sequence Read Archive with the accession number DRA012187 and DRA012219.
+Genome assembly of <i>Trachurus japonicus</i> developed by Dr. Atushi Fujiwara (Fisheries Research Agency, Japan) was deposited at DDBJ/ENA/GenBank under the accession AP029620-AP031217.
+The raw sequencing data were deposited into the DNA Data Bank of Japan Sequence Read Archive with the accession number DRA012187 and DRA012219.